Hindu Widows' Remarriage Act, 1856

-The Hindu Widows' Remarriage Act 1856, also Act XV, 1856, passed on 16 July 1856, legalised the remarriage of widows in all jurisdictions of India under East India Company rule.
+The Hindu Widows' Remarriage Act 1856 (Act XV of 1856), passed on 16 July 1856, legalised the remarriage of widows in all jurisdictions of India under East India Company rule.
 The act was enacted on 26 July 1856.
 It was drafted by Lord Dalhousie and passed by Lord Canning before the Indian Rebellion of 1857.
 It was the first major social reform legislation after the abolition of sati pratha in 1829 by Lord William Bentinck.

 To protect what it considered family honour and family property, Hindu society had long disallowed the remarriage of widows, even child and adolescent ones, all of whom were expected to live a life of austerity and abnegation.
 The Hindu Widows' Remarriage Act of 1856, provided legal safeguards against loss of certain forms of inheritance for remarrying a Hindu widow, though, under the Act, the widow forsook any inheritance due her from her deceased husband.
 Especially targeted in the act were child widows whose husbands had died before consummation of marriage.

 Ishwar Chandra Vidyasagar was the most prominent campaigner.
 He petitioned the Legislative council, but there was a counter petition against the proposal with nearly four times more signatures by Radhakanta Deb and the Dharma Sabha.
 But Lord Dalhousie personally finalised the bill despite the opposition and it being considered a flagrant breach of customs as prevalent then.

 "Second marriages, after the death of the husband first espoused, are wholly unknown to the Law; though in practice, among some communities, nothing is so common."